arduino-libraries/Arduino_NetworkConfigurator/README.md

 * `Arduino GIGA R1 WiFi`: short the pin 7 to GND until the led turns off
 * `Arduino Nano RP2040 Connect`: short the pin 2 to 3.3V until the led turns off
 * `Arduino Portenta H7`: short the pin 0 to GND until the led turns off
+* `Portenta Machine Control`: plug the device to a 24V power source, short the pin Digital Inputs 0 to 24VOUT until the led (`LED_BUILTIN`) turns off
 * Other boards: short the pin 2 to GND until the led turns off
-* `Portenta Machine Control`: currently the reset procedure is not available

 ### More on the reconfiguration pin
 Internally, the pin indicated in the procedure is set as `INPUT_PULLUP` (except for `Arduino Opta` ) and it's attached to an ISR fired on every change of the pin's status.